Do Not Adjust Your Set: Series 2 (1969)

 The second and final series, thirteen episodes were broadcast from 19 February 1969 to 14 May 1969, on Wednesdays at 17:20.
-Most of the episodes from this series are currently missing from the archives, although audio recordings survive from several missing episodes Only Episode 2 survives intact, it's also the only episode from the entire series run to exist on its original 2" master videotape.
-Animated sequences by Terry Gilliam including 'Beware of the Elephants' and 'Learning to Live with an Elephant' also exist on b&w 35mm film.
+Most of the episodes from this series are currently missing from the archives, although audio recordings survive from several missing episodes Only Episode 2 survives intact; it is also the only episode from the entire series run to exist on its original 2" master videotape.
+Animated sequences by Gilliam including "Beware of the Elephants" and "Learning to Live with an Elephant" also exist on b&w 35 mm film.